-Illinois is a location chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
-Project E3 will partner with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in these communities.
+Illinois was chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
+Project E3 partnered with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in these communities.

 Illinois is known as the “Prairie State”, as it was once covered with prairie grasses.
 Today, there is a combination of small industrial cities, agriculture, and natural resources like coal, timber, and petroleum.
 Illinois is also a major transportation hub connecting global ports from the Great Lakes and the Mississippi River.

 Illinois is primarily divided into three sections.
 Northern Illinois is dominated by the city of Chicago and its suburbs.
 This area is heavily populated and industrialized.
 Central Illinois is mainly prairie and made up of small towns and medium cities.
 Agriculture and manufacturing centers are prominent.
 Southern Illinois has a warmer winter climate good for different varieties of crops, more rugged terrain, and small oil and coal mining operations.

 The cultural diversity of Illinois can influence career participation and disability identification due to cultural backgrounds, language barriers, education levels, and lack of exposure to different types of work.

 The state-federal vocational rehabilitation system in Illinois faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
 Project E3 provided intensive technical assistance to two regions in the northeastern and northern parts of the state: